 Having a General Practitioner while you are a student

 GPs associated with the health service at universities and colleges can be used by students who have paid their semester fees, as well as by their children under 16.
-Students who move back to their former municipality within three years are entitled to return to their GP in the municipality, even if the GP's list is full.
+Students who move back to their former municipality within three years, are entitled to return to their original GP if they the register this move in the National Population Register within 6 months, even if the GP's list is full.